ananjan-nandi-9/ananjan-nandi-9.github.io/_projects/2_project.md

 This project is related to the generation of Land Use-Land Cover maps from satellite time series data.
 The aim is to use temporal data to do finer-grained LULC classification on top of existing spatial classifers such as Dynamic World from Google.
 Adding temporal data should help in separation of classes such as Farmland and Forest from areas in which greenery is identified, and segregation of Farmland based on crop seasonality and intensity.

-So far, I have obtained F1 Score above 0.95 for the segregation of green pixels into Farmland and Forest by using a classifier trained on a composite of LandSat, Sentinel and MODIS NDVI data, smoothened using Whittaker smoothing.
+So far, we have obtained F1 Score above 0.95 for the segregation of green pixels into Farmland and Forest by using a classifier trained on a composite of LandSat, Sentinel and MODIS NDVI data, smoothened using Whittaker smoothing.
 Pipelines for this classification have been implemented on Google Earth Engine and TensorFlow.

 Have a look at the results below: